sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - *I (Sang Shin) don't see the new slack channel from palexternal.slack.com.
 But the slack channel info is shown in the Groundkeeper's message - click
-  + sign and then browse channel
+  + sign and then browse channel - you have to use sashin@pivotal.io
+$$

 ## Course contents access